-Ahead of the IMI Executive Series being launched in November 2018, we sat down with Danica Murphy, lead designer for the new short programme Mastering the Performance Mindset, to ask why it is so crucial for the future-fit leader to have the right mindset to succeed in an ever shifting business landscape.
+Ahead of the IMI Executive Series being launched, we sat down with Danica Murphy, lead designer for the new short programme Mastering the Performance Mindset, to ask why it is so crucial for the future-fit leader to have the right mindset to succeed in an ever shifting business landscape.

 What is the ‘Performance Mindset’?